Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

-As we have seen, very nice properties hold for actions for which the Lebesgue measure is stationary.
-Although for most actions this is certainly not the case, in \S \ref{section-rec}, we will see that, under very mild hypothesis, there is always a stationary measure, which is unique up to multiplication by a positive constant and can be transformed into the Lebesgue one by a semiconjugacy.
-We will also show several general properties of stationary measures that actually will be crucial for the proof of this fact.
-Throughout this section, $\Gamma$ will continue denoting a subgroup of $\mathrm{Homeo}_+(\mathbb{R})$ having no global fixed point.
+As we have seen, desirable properties hold for actions for which the Lebesgue measure is stationary.
+Here, we start a broad study of general {\em stationary measures}, assuming their existence.
+The universal properties thus obtained will be crucial in \S \ref{section-rec} to establish a fundamental result, namely, that there is {\em always} a stationary measure (provided that the probability distribution $\p$ is symmetric and supported on a finite generating set).
+Actually, we will see that this measure is unique up to multiplication by a positive constant and can be transformed to the Lebesgue measure by a semi-conjugacy, which will thereby allow us to exploit all the properties discussed so far.

+Throughout this section, $\Gamma$ will continue to denote a finitely-generated subgroup of $\mathrm{Homeo}_+(\mathbb{R})$ having no global fixed point and endowed with a symmetric probability measure $\rho$ supported on a generating set $\mathcal{G}$.
+Note, however, that we will not assume that $\mathcal{G}$ is finite.

 Following \cite{DKN2}, let us introduce the Markov process on the line defined by